CommitHub/CommitHub-Blog/src/pages/blogs/04-15-2020-getting-started-with-pihole/index.md

 ## Set up SSH

-Now if you want to access your Pi from the comfort of your desk instead of dragging monitors, keyboards and mouse around I would consider this part vital.
+Now if you want to access your Pi from the comfort of your desk instead of dragging monitors, keyboards, and mouse around I would consider this part vital.
 This step also confirms that your static IP is available in the network and can be accessed remotely.
 Luckily it's a very simple step.
 Type the following commands: